Frequently Asked Questions

 I need to pay the premium.
 What methods of payment are available?

 You can pay by cheque, and by most major debit and credit cards or by electronic transfer.
 Unless we have specifically agreed with you any other arrangement, we must be in receipt of your premium before insurance cover can be arranged.
-Please note that a 2% surcharge applies to all credit card payments.
-Cheques must be made payable to Ten Insurance Services Ltd.
+Cheques must be made payable to PSP Insurance Services Ltd.

 Is cover available for radio equipment left in unattended vehicles?